skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  Distributed model predictive control for heterogeneous vehicle platoon with unknown input of leading vehicle(partc 2023) A platoon-based cooperative optimal control for connected autonomous vehicles at highway on-ramps under heavy traffic(partc 2023)
  A deep reinforcement learning based distributed control strategy for connected automated vehicles in mixed traffic platoon(partc 2023)

- Cooperative signal-free intersection control using virtual platooning and traffic flow regulation(partc 2022) Formation control with lane preference for connected and automated vehicles in multi-lane scenarios(partc 2022) Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022) Distributed cooperative trajectory and lane changing optimization of connected automated vehicles: Freeway segments with lane drop(partc 2022)
+ Distributed cooperative trajectory and lane changing optimization of connected automated vehicles: Freeway segments with lane  drop(partc 2022)
- Connected and automated vehicle distributed control for on-ramp merging scenario: A virtual rotation approach Flow-aware platoon formation of Connected Automated Vehicles in a mixed traffic with human-driven vehicles Modeling decentralized mandatory lane change for connected and autonomous vehicles: An analytical method Decentralized motion planning for intelligent bus platoon based on hierarchical optimization framework(partc 2023)
+ Decentralized motion planning for intelligent bus platoon based on hierarchical optimization framework(partc 2023) Connected and automated vehicle distributed control for on-ramp merging scenario: A virtual rotation approach Flow-aware platoon formation of Connected Automated Vehicles in a mixed traffic with human-driven vehicles Cooperative signal-free intersection control using virtual platooning and traffic flow regulation(partc 2022) Modeling decentralized mandatory lane change for connected and autonomous vehicles: An analytical method Robust optimal control of connected and automated vehicle platoons through improved particle swarm optimization(partc 2022)

 ### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.
 ### Centralized and Decentralized mix-Based
  COOR-PLT: A hierarchical control model for coordinating adaptive platoons of connected and autonomous vehicles at signal-free intersections based on deep reinforcement learning(partc 2023)
+ Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram(partc 2022) Formation control with lane preference for connected and automated vehicles in multi-lane scenarios(partc 2022)